 "When I first started weaving here in Ardara in County Donegal in 1956, there were over 200 weavers here in town.
 Today there are only about 4".
 When you step into Eddie's shop in Ardara, you do more than step into a shop.
 You step back in time.
-Eddie Doherty's beautiful hand loomed tweed takes its inspiration from the surrounding hills of his native Donegal.
+Eddie Doherty's beautiful hand-loomed tweed takes its inspiration from the surrounding hills of his native Donegal.
 His stunning work has dots of yellow, purple and red in the same way that the hills of Donegal are dotted with the colourful plants of gorse, heather and fuchsia.
 His unique, yet traditional work has attracted such fashion icons as Demi Moore and Sarah Jessica Parker.
-With almost 60 years working experience on the loom, Eddie truly is one of a kind.
+With almost 60 years of working experience on the loom, Eddie truly is one of a kind.

 Other "Retail Therapy" opportunities on your Vagabond Tour may also include: